English as a second or foreign language: English within English-speaking countries

 Other acronyms were created to describe the person rather than the language to be learned.
 The term Limited English proficiency (LEP) was first used in 1975 by the Lau Remedies following a decision of the U.S. Supreme Court.
 ELL (English Language Learner), used by United States governments and school systems, was created by James Crawford of the Institute for Language and Education Policy in an effort to label learners positively, rather than ascribing a deficiency to them.
 Recently, some educators have shortened this to EL – English Learner.

-Typically, a student learns this sort of English to function in the new host country, e.g., within the school system (if a child), to find and hold down a job (if an adult), or to perform the necessities of daily life (cooking, taking a cab/public transportation, or eating in a restaurant, etc.).
+Typically, a student learns this sort of English to function in the new host country, e.g., within the school system (if a child), to find and hold down a job (if an adult), or to perform the necessities of daily life (cooking, taking a cab/public transportation, or eating in a restaurant).
 The teaching of it does not presuppose literacy in the mother tongue.
 It is usually paid for by the host government to help newcomers settle into their adopted country, sometimes as part of an explicit citizenship program.
 It is technically possible for ESL to be taught not in the host country, but in, for example, a refugee camp, as part of a pre-departure program sponsored by the government soon to receive new potential citizens.
 In practice, however, this is extremely rare.

 Particularly in Canada and Australia, the term ESD (English as a second dialect) is used alongside ESL, usually in reference to programs for Aboriginal peoples in Canada or Australians.
 The term refers to the use of standard English by speakers of a creole or non-standard variety.
 It is often grouped with ESL as ESL/ESD.

 Umbrella terms

 All these ways of denoting the teaching of English can be bundled together into an umbrella term.
-Unfortunately, not all of the English teachers in the world would agree on just only (a|) simple single term(|s).
+Unfortunately, not all of the English teachers in the world would agree on only one single term.
 The term TESOL (teaching English to speakers of other languages) is used in American English to include both TEFL and TESL.
 This is also the case in Canada as well as in Australia and New Zealand.
 British English uses ELT (English language teaching), because TESOL has a different, more specific meaning; see above.